yezero/sandstorm/docs/vagrant-spk/platform-stacks.md

 various `.sandstorm/` scripts.

-This platform stack is for you if you want to package an app for Sandstorm with `vagrant-spk` where there is no platform stack for the framework/library/platform the app was written against, or if you want a minimal platform stack because you know what you're doing.
+This platform stack is for you if you want to package an app for Thurly with `vagrant-spk` where there is no platform stack for the framework/library/platform the app was written against, or if you want a minimal platform stack because you know what you're doing.